Huawei-APAC-Professional-Services/hwcloud-codearts-workshop-v2/workshop/06_Blue_Green_Deployment.md

 3. At this stage, you have completed the setup of a new pipeline for the green deployment.
 Now, you will need to **push the green deployment to the production environment** to simulate the blue-green deployment strategy.
 Follow the instruction below to achieve the goal.

     a.
 Firstly, you are require to modify the source code to release a new version of **web application with green color background** and trigger the SIT pipeline.
-From your local machine, navigate to your source code directory and locate the ```./pipeline-deployment/project/index.php``` file.
+Navigate to the CodeArts Repo management console, open your source code directory and locate the ```./pipeline-deployment/project/index.php``` file.
 Modify the source code to deploy a web application with **green color background**, uncomment the line that marked as green color code. <br>

     ```
     header {
         /* Red */